angel-vladov/freebitcoin-tools/README.md

 Copy from [here](https://raw.githubusercontent.com/angel-vladov/freebitcoin-tools/master/max-fails.js).

 #### Donations
-If you like the scripts and feel like sending me satoshies:
+If you like the scripts and feel like sending me satoshis:

-* Donate BTC: 14nzuE5cmYa3reh57MNn2HPoytLySd6t3g',
+- **Donate BTC**: 14nzuE5cmYa3reh57MNn2HPoytLySd6t3g
-* Tip me with Doge: DKdDDuQvdaXXZWroCt3AGSWfYufkyxbiSz'
+- **Tip me with Doge**: DKdDDuQvdaXXZWroCt3AGSWfYufkyxbiSz